Guim3/guim3.github.io/_posts/2017-03-20-Fantastic-GANs-and-where-to-find-them.md

 ![All aboard the GAN train](https://cdn.meme.am/instances/500x/48663315.jpg){:height="auto" width="45%" .center-image}
 @END_REVIEW

 In any case, what are GANs?
 I'm going to describe them very briefly.
-In case you are not familiar about them and want to know more details, there are a lot of great sites with good explanations.
+In case you are not familiar with them and want to know more details, there are a lot of great sites with good explanations.
 As a personal recommendation, I like the ones from [Eric Jang][introGAN1] and [Brandon Amos][introGAN2].

 So, GANs — originally proposed by Ian Goodfellow — have two networks, a generator and a discriminator.
 They are both trained at the same time and compete again each other in a minimax game.
 The generator is trained to fool the discriminator creating realistic images, and the discriminator is trained not to be fooled by the generator.